 The Cook County (ie. Chicago) Public Defenders Office is a trip.
 I loved it.
 The office has over 500 attorneys.
 I got hired in a batch of 40.
 I still remember telling the head of the office at the interview that I wanted to be a ‘soldier in her righteous army‘.

 It worked, but really I likely got hired because I did an unpaid internship(for school credit) my 3rd year of law school with the Homicide Task Force.
 Get your face known, people tend to hire from their own first.

 The best part of being hired in a big peer group like that is that you get a built in social circle at the workplace.
-Having friends at work is priceless, the same thing happened to my wife the year before and we have never been able to recreate the colleague situation at any job after that.
+Having friends at work is priceless, the same thing happened to my wife the year before at her job and we have never been able to recreate the colleague situation at anywhere after that.
 You never know how good you have it until you don’t.